 So what’s next?

 Over a hundred organizations have participated in our process so far, and we can’t thank them enough.
 And for the challenges, we want to know how to make our rating system even more useful.
 We want to hear from you.

 1. How should we handle NGOs that run different programs in different countries?

-3. How should the results be weighted, and how should disputes be resolved?
+3. How should the importance of each best practice element be weighted, and how should disputes be resolved?

 Sign up for free to flag trips of interest and email organizations directly through our directory.